mbollmann/webgen-bibtex/README.md

 Links that contain a protocol (such as `http://`) are copied verbatim, while others (such as `/pub/my-slides.pdf`) are treated as internal paths that will be resolved by webgen and should be **absolute to the project's root directory.**

+If you never need more than one link, you can also use the standard BibTeX `Url` field.
+If it is present and no `Webgenlink` field exists, it will be used instead.

 #### Rendering styles for links